VAR-solutions/Find-the-match/readme.md

 ### Structure of Game

 The game comprises of a 4 x 4 matrix that have some color.
 There will be pairs of each color, i.e, there will be eight colors(_random_) only.
 Also, the positions of the same colors will be random, but fixed for same game.
-Your Goal will be score Maximum Score(_not Negative_).
+Your Goal will be to score Maximum(_not Negative_).
 As the score goes negative, you loose.

 ### The Game is played as follows: